Terms & conditions - energy supply

 • agree to a payment plan or other conditions as are reasonable in the particular circumstances.

 If we have disconnected your supply for non-payment and you subsequently satisfy our reasonable requirements for reconnection, we will restore your energy supply as soon as reasonably practicable.

 We may transfer to someone else all or any part of our rights or obligations under these terms.
 In the event that this may occur, KCE will advise you;

-You cannot transfer your rights under these terms or to any person without our prior written consent.
+You cannot transfer your rights or obligations under this agreement to any person without our prior written consent.

 If KCE has or is likely to have a receiver, liquidator, administrator or other similar officer appointed, KCE will take all reasonable steps to ensure that you receive continuity of electricity supply.

-We may change these terms by changing or removing existing terms or by adding new ones.
-We will tell you about any proposed changes by writing to you or by advertising a summary of the proposed changes in the local newspaper and will provide you with the proposed changes on request.
-You will have a reasonable opportunity to give us your suggestions or comments on any proposed changes to these terms (other than changes to any charges).
+We will tell you about any proposed changes by writing to you or by advertising a summary of the proposed changes in the local newspaper and will provide you with a copy of the proposed changes on request.
+You will have a reasonable opportunity to give us your suggestions or comments on any proposed changes to the agreement.
 We will tell you about any changes (including changes to payment options) at least 30 days before they come into effect by writing to you or by advertising the changes in your local newspaper.
-Any increases will be supported by a press release which will be sent to national media.
-This does not apply to price increases that are due to you having chosen a flexible pricing plan.
-These changes will be effective on a date suitable to both you and KCE.

 QUESTIONS AND COMPLAINTS

 If you have a question or complaint, please call our Customer Service Team on 0800 523 637.
 You can also contact us by post or fax: